What is a Section 24(c) special local need registration?

 Section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizes unregistered use pesticides for a time.
 The U.S. Environmental Protection Agency (U.S. EPA) may allow this if the U.S. EPA determines if emergency conditions exists.
 “Emergency condition” is defined as an urgent, non-routine situation that requires the use of a pesticide.
 FIFRA Section 18, which are found in Title 4o, Code of Federal Regulation (40 CFR) part 166 defines this.
 It allows for the time-limited use of a pesticide product (not registered or not registered for that use).
 This is to help control the emergency.
 Such uses are often referred to as “emergency exemptions” or “Section 18s”.

 Section 18 emergency exemptions are used when there are no other federally registered pesticides available.
 This is to control a serious pest problem and there would be significant economic loss without pesticide use .
 This permits use of the Section 18 pesticide.
 Pesticide applicators must have and follow the Section 18 use directions.
 They must also follow the Section 3 registered label at the time of application.

 There are four types of Section 18 emergency exemptions from registration:

 - These form the majority of requests.

-- Requested to avert a significant economic loss or a significant risk to endangered or threatened species, beneficial organisms, or the environment.
+- Requested to avert a significant economic loss or significant risk.
+Risk may be to endangered or threatened species, beneficial organisms, or the environment.